Difference Between a Bed and a Headboard

-The difference between a bed and headboard lies in their function.
+The difference between a bed and a headboard lies in their function.
 Retailers may classify a bed as a bed frame, mattress, or a combination of the two that can include box springs.
 Bed frames may feature an attached headboard and footboard or come with only a foundation.
 Foundations are metal, plastic or wood and hold a mattress off of the ground.

 A headboard is a piece that goes behind the head of the bed to create added visual drama and cushion between sleepers and the wall.
-Some models are part of the bed frame, while others may be attached to any simple frame, affixed to the wall or freestanding, which makes them easy to move.
+Some models are part of the bed frame, while others may be attached to any simple frame, affixed to the wall or freestanding, which makes it easy to move.
 Common styles include panel, poster and sleigh.